 The same is true of arrangements for smaller ensembles, no matter how well scored or well performed they may be.
 "Sleigh Ride" has been arranged for band, marching band, concert band, jazz ensemble, piano, piano duet, organ, string quartet, dance orchestra, brass quintet, tuba quartet, handbell choir, flute choir, accordion, ukulele choir, and percussion ensemble, and more,

-Lyrics were commissioned by Mills Music to be written in French ("Promenade en traîneau"), Spanish ("Passeo en trineo"), Italian ("Corsa in slitta"), Dutch ("Slee Rit"), Swedish ("Slädfärd på två"), Norwegian ("Sledtur") and Finnish ("Rekiretki").
-Since then even more sets of lyrics have been written in Swedish, Finnish and Italian which are not always "literal" translations but which demonstrate respectfully and tastefully the incredible versatility of the composition.
+Lyrics were commissioned by Mills Music to be written in French ("Promenade en traîneau"), Spanish ("Passeo en trineo"), Italian ("Corsa in slitta"), Dutch ("Slee Rit"), Swedish ("Slädfärd på två"), Norwegian ("Sledetur"), Finnish ("Rekiretki"), Icelandic ("Sleðaferð"), and Hungarian ("Szánkózás").
+Since then even more sets of lyrics have been written in Estonian ("Saanisõit"), Swedish ("Jingling-Tingling"), Finnish, Spanish and Italian ("Tintinna il Natale") which are not always "literal" translations but which demonstrate respectfully and tastefully the incredible versatility of the composition.

 Significant recording